jonnew/Oat/README.md

 #### Configuration Options
 __TYPE = `frame`__
 ```
+  -r [ --display-rate ] arg   Maximum rate at which the viewer is updated
+                              irrespective of its source's rate.
+If frames are
+                              supplied faster than this rate, they are ignored.
+                              Setting this to a reasonably low value prevents
+                              the viewer from consuming processing resorces in
+                              order to update the display faster than is
+                              visually perceptable.
+Defaults to 30.
   -f [ --snapshot-path ] arg  The path to which in which snapshots will be
                               saved.
 If a folder is designated, the base file
                               name will be SOURCE.
 The timestamp of the